 Take a look at what our CEO, Richard J. Witismann, has to say about Entrepreneurs' Paradise and how the republic has changed over the last decades.

-E-Residency can be described as having a digital identity card that grants you access to Estonia's private- and public sector's services — no matter where you’re located.
+Estonian e-Residency can be described as having a digital identity card that grants you access to Estonia's private- and public sector's services — no matter where you are located.

 The Estonian Government launched the e-Residency program in 2014.
 The program made it easier for people who are not Estonian citizens nor its residents, to join its economy and to start their own companies.
-The e-residency card enables people to open their very own Estonian business, open an Estonian bank account, and do their taxes completely remotely.
-It’s not just individuals from the European Union that benefit from being e-residents, it is accessible for everyone around the globe - creating a gateway for doing business within the EU.
+The e-Residency card enables people to open their very own Estonian business, open an Estonian bank account, and do their taxes completely remotely.
+It is not just individuals from the European Union that benefit from being e-residents; it is accessible for everyone around the globe - creating a gateway for doing business within the EU.

 Like we mentioned before, setting up and managing your Estonian business is a process that can be done online.
-This is thanks to the Estonian government's efforts to minimize bureaucracy and the many e-services that entrepreneurs can use to keep their company running smoothly.
-The E-residency card is the key to the entire system of the republic.
+This is thanks to the Estonian government's efforts to minimise bureaucracy and the many e-services that entrepreneurs can use to keep their company running smoothly.
+The e-residency card is the key to the entire system of the republic.
 Once you have got it, the rest is easy.

 Sometimes these processes can be very complicated and lengthy.
 Our Incorporate in Estonia team offers services to entrepreneurs like you with setting up and managing your own Estonia company - making it as simple as possible.
 Feel free to reach out!

-Estonia has become particularly attractive for foreign investors and non-EU businessmen, who are interested in creating their own EU company or expanding their current businesses to Europe.
+Estonia has become particularly attractive for foreign investors and non-EU business owners, who are interested in creating their own EU company or expanding their current businesses to Europe.
 One reason might be that the Estonian business taxes are lower compared to Central and Western Europe countries.

 A country where digital signatures with ID cards and digital residence cards are forms of online identification, there has to be an innovative and flexible government with good legislation behind it.
-In fact, the local and foreign policies favor entrepreneurship and foreign investors have equal rights with local businessmen.
-Throughout the past 29 years, the government has concluded 32 investment protection treaties and 53 double taxation avoidance treaties with different countries around the world.
-These agreements have improved international trade and made the business environment better for all parties present and involved.
+In fact, the local and foreign policies favour entrepreneurship and foreign investors have equal rights with local entrepreneurs.

 Click here to read more about start-ups in Estonia.